aws-amplify/amplify-backend/packages/backend-notifications/README.md

 The application id is exported by the construct as `eumApplicationId` (and via the `PushHandlerFunctionArn` / stack outputs for wiring the Journey Custom-action).

+## Known limitations

+- **At-least-once push delivery (no dedup yet).** The push-delivery Lambda reports a per-profile `retryable` flag so Amazon Connect can retry a transient failure.
+Those retries are **not** de-duplicated: the per-item `IdempotencyToken` that Connect sends on each batch entry is captured (and surfaced for logging) but is not yet used to suppress a duplicate send, so a retried profile may receive the same push notification more than once.
+  Idempotent de-duplication is a planned follow-up.